Campaign Manager 360 macros

 %h macro expands into the host name of the server that serves a creative.
 This eliminates the need to hard-code the host name into your tag.
 The host name varies and the macro expands dynamically for each creative.

-Add the macro to the beginning of the URL in your tag, such as in this image tag:
+%h macro to the beginning of the URL in your tag, such as in this image tag, where "123456" is a placeholder for the advertiser ID:

-%h macro with creatives hosted by Campaign Manager
+%hmacro with creatives hosted by Campaign Manager 360.

 %i — Impression macro

-%i macro expands into an impression string.
-The impression string allows the Campaign Manager ad server to track impressions for an interstitial ad at impression time.
+%i macro expands into an impression string, which allows the Campaign Manager 360 ad server to track impressions for an interstitial ad at impression time.

 %i macro at the beginning of the URL in your tag, as in this example:

-%i macro once into the code of an interstitial ad.
-Multiple statements of the macro will result in an inaccurate record of impressions.
+%i macro into the code of an interstitial ad once.
+Multiple statements of the macro will result in an inaccurate record of impressions

 %k — Keyword macro